DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - SHA-512 - Lenght 512, produces 512-­bit digests 🥇

 - 🔴**SYMMETRIC**
-    - AES- Block Cipher, Bock Size 128, Key Size 128, 192, 256 🥇 (AES provides confidentiality, integrity, and authentication when implemented properly.
+    - AES- Block Cipher, 📝Bock Size 128, 📝Key Size 128, 192, 256 🥇 (AES provides confidentiality, integrity, and authentication when implemented properly.
 Nonrepudiation requires the use of a public key cryptosystem to prevent users from falsely denying that they originated a message and cannot be achieved with a symmetric cryptosystem, such as AES.)
-    - Blowfish - Bock Size 64, Key Size 32 - 448 (uses 16 round of encryption regardless of key lenght)
+    - Blowfish - 📝Bock Size 64, 📝Key Size 32 - 448 (uses 16 round of encryption regardless of key lenght)
-    - DES - Block Cipher, Bock Size 64, Key Size 56
+    - DES - Block Cipher, 📝Bock Size 64, 📝Key Size 56
     - 2DES - Block Cipher (vulnerable to meet-in-the-middle attack)
-    - 3DES - Block Cipher, Bock Size 64, Key Size 112, 168
+    - 3DES - Block Cipher, 📝Bock Size 64, 📝Key Size 112, 168
-    - IDEA - Bock Size 64, Key Size 128
+    - IDEA - 📝Bock Size 64, 📝Key Size 128
-    - RC2 - Bock Size 128, Key Size 128
+    - RC2 - 📝Bock Size 128, 📝Key Size 128
-    - RC4 - Stream Cipher, Key Size 128
+    - RC4 - Stream Cipher, 📝Key Size 128
-    - RC5 - RSA Block Mode Cipher, Bock Size 32, 64, 128, Key Size 0 - 2048
+    - RC5 - RSA Block Mode Cipher, 📝Bock Size 32, 64, 128, 📝Key Size 0 - 2048
-    - Skipjack - Block Size 64, Key Size 80
+    - Skipjack - 📝Block Size 64, 📝Key Size 80
-    - Twofish - Bock Size 128, Key Size 1-256
+    - Twofish - 📝Bock Size 128, 📝Key Size 1-256
     - In symmetric key cryptography, both block size and key size are critical parameters that define the characteristics and security of an encryption algorithm.
          - 💠Block Size: Determines the size of data chunks processed in one encryption or decryption operation.
 If the plaintext is not a multiple of the block size, padding may be required to ensure that the entire block is filled.
 A larger block size allows the algorithm to handle larger amounts of data per encryption operation, which can improve efficiency and security.
          - 💠Key Size: Determines the strength of the encryption by defining the length of the key used in the encryption algorithm.
 Larger key sizes can result in increased computational overhead during encryption and decryption, potentially impacting performance, but offers increased security by making it harder to perform brute-force attacks.